Digital1O1/MPU_9250_Calibration/README.md

 ---

+# Overview of calibration functions

 ### IMU.calibrateAccel();

-Calibrating the acceleromotor involves placing the sensor in six different stationary positions similar to placing a dice on it's different faces.
-After pressing ENTER a countdown will start and the user will be prompted when to change the IMU orientation and what calibration iteration they're on.
+Calibrating the acceleromotor involves placing the sensor in six different stationary positions similar when looking at the six different faces of a single dice.

+After pressing ENTER a countdown will start.

+Once the calibration for that iteration is done, the user will be prompted to change the sensor orientation and notified which iteration (out of 6) they're on.

+After all six iterations are done, the user will be prompted both the bias and scale factors which are then applied.

 ---

 ### IMU.calibrateGyro();

-After calibrating all six sides, the user will be prompted again to press ENTER to initiate the gyroscopic calibration (which happens A LOT faster and is only done once).
+The user will be prompted again to press ENTER to initiate the gyroscopic calibration (which happens A LOT faster and is only done once).

+Once the gyro calibratoin is done, both the gyro scale and bias factors will be applied to the sensor.

 ---

 ### IMU.calibrate();

-During the magnetometer calibration, the MPU 9250 MUST be continiously and slowly moved in a figure 8 motion.
+During the magnetometer calibration, the MPU 9250 MUST be continuously and slowly moved in a figure 8 motion.

 Once enough data is collected, both the bias and scale factors for the magnetometer will then be applied.

 ---